OUTLOOK 2020 Turkey (Part IV of V)

 FDI inflows remained weak in 2019 and a radical change is not visible on the 2020 horizon.

 External financing needs for 2020 remain high.
-Turkey is still obliged to repay or refinance more than $150bn in external debt.
+Turkey will be obliged to repay or refinance more than $150bn in external debt.
 The magnitude of the current account deficit to be added to this figure will depend on the direction of economic policymaking across the year.